Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Introduction

-where $~k_{b}\geq 1$, $\mathbf{A}\in R^{m\times n}$, $~\mathbf{X}\in R^{n\times k_{b}}$ and $\mathbf{B}\in R^{m\times k_{b}}$.
-When $k_{b}=1$, the problem is converted to solve the linear system.The Kaczmarz method is usually used to solve large sparse consistent linear systems and known as an algebraic reconstruction technique.
-The Kaczmarz method was firstly proposed by polish mathematicians in 1937 \cite{1}.
-This method has been widely used in medical image scanning \cite{2,22} and tomography \cite{3,4,5,6}.
-Kaczmarz method needs to select the row of the matrix once, and then project the current solution to the hyperplane solution space determined by the row to generate the next approximate solution\cite{8}.
-The iteration format is
+The Kaczmarz method is popular for solving large-scale consistent linear systems, and it is known as an algebraic reconstruction technique.
+This method has been widely used in medical image scanning \cite{9}, tomography \cite{1,10,15,23}, and so on.
+The original Kaczmarz method was proposed in \cite{13}.
+In this method, one selects the working rows sequentially, and then project the current solution to the hyperplane solution space determined by the row, to generate the next approximate solution